Deep River, Iowa: Education

 Deep River is mostly within the Montezuma Community School District and partially in the English Valleys Community School District.

 The community was previously located within the Deep River–Millersburg Community School District (DR-M), which was established in 1958 as a consolidation of the Deep River and Millersburg school districts.
 In 1992 the district closed its secondary school and began a joint whole grade-sharing program with the English Valleys district and that of the Montezuma, in which it sent its junior and senior high school students to both districts; each student chose which secondary school to attend.
 The Deep River grade school was closed that year, with elementary school students moved to Millersburg, as the district found the layout of the latter more useful.
 On July 1, 2009, the DR-M district was consolidated into the English Valleys district, although a portion of it was given to the Montezuma district.

+Media

+Deep River is served by The Record, a weekly newspaper that started in Deep River, Iowa, in 1899.
+The Record is an official newspaper for Poweshiek County, City of Montezuma, City of Deep River, City of Brooklyn, and Montezuma Community School District.